-Perform audibly, clearly and accurately Demonstrate some ability to use physicality and space as appropriate for the material Technical skills Demonstrate and communicate understanding of the material Engagement with the material Demonstrate a competent performance with a basic awareness of audience Performance & audience awareness
+Perform audibly, clearly and accuratelyDemonstrate some ability to use physicality and space as appropriate for the material Technical skills Demonstrate and communicate understanding of the material Engagement with the material Demonstrate a competent performance with a basic awareness of audience Performance &

-- The work presented by the candidate was audible, clear and accurate most of the time.
+- Distinction The work presented by the candidate was audible, clear and accurate most of the time.
 There was some imaginative use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated a clear understanding of the material in the performance. - There was some awareness of audience and competence in delivering a performance. - The candidate reflected on the work, communicating a clear understanding of the material.

-- ▶ The work presented by the candidate was audible, clear and accurate most of the time.
-There was some use of vocal and physical skills within the space to support characterisation and/or narrative. - ▶ The candidate demonstrated a reasonably secure understanding of the material in the performance. - ▶ There was a basic awareness of audience and some competence in delivering a performance. - The candidate reflected on the work, communicating a reasonably secure understanding of the material.
+- The work presented by the candidate was audible, clear and accurate most of the time.
+There was some use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated a reasonably secure understanding of the material in the performance. - There was a basic awareness of audience and some competence in delivering a performance. - The candidate reflected on the work, communicating a reasonably secure understanding of the material.

-- ▶ The work presented by the candidate was audible, clear and accurate some of the time.
-There was some use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated some understanding of the material in the performance. - There was a basic awareness of audience and some competence in delivering a performance. - ▶ The candidate reflected on the work, communicating some understanding of the material .
+- The work presented by the candidate was audible, clear and accurate some of the time.
+There was some use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated some understanding of the material in the performance. - There was a basic awareness of audience and some competence in delivering a performance. - The candidate reflected on the work, communicating some understanding of the material.

-- The work presented by the candidate was hesitant, lacked audibility, clarity and/or accuracy.
-There was little or no attempt to use physical skills within the space. - The candidate demonstrated little or no understanding of the material in the performance. - ▶ There was little or no awareness of audience. - ▶ The candidate communicated little or no understanding of the material in the reflection.
+- Below Pass The work presented by the candidate was hesitant, lacked audibility, clarity and/or accuracy.
+There was little or no attempt to use physical skills within the space. - The candidate demonstrated little or no understanding of the material in the performance. - There was little or no awareness of audience. - The candidate communicated little or no understanding of the material in the reflection.

 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidate performs ONE monologue from memory. (maximum time: 3 minutes) The monologue can come from a published play, book of monologues or be adapted from a novel.
-Full details of how to prepare for this task are on pages 96-98.
-40 Task 2: Performance The candidate performs ONE mime from memory. (maximum time: 3 minutes) Full details of how to prepare for this task are on page 98.
-40 Task 3: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Guidance and set questions for the reflection are on pages 85-95.
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+40 Task 2: Performance The candidate performs ONE mime from memory. (maximum time: 3 minutes) For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+40 Task 3: Reflection The candidate demonstrates their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
 20

-During the exam, the candidate will: Perform audibly, clearly and accurately Demonstrate variations in pace, pitch and volume to create character and support narrative Demonstrate the ability to use physicality and space to create character and support narrative Technical skills Demonstrate and communicate understanding of the and connection with character Engagement with the material Demonstrate a competent performance with an awareness of audience Performance & audience awareness
+Perform audibly, clearly and accurately Demonstrate variations in pace, pitch and volume to create character and support narrative Demonstrate the ability to use physicality and space to create character and support narrative Technical skills ▶ Demonstrate and communicate understanding of the and connection with character Engagement with the material Demonstrate a competent performance with an awareness of audience Performance & audience awareness

 - The work presented by the candidate was audible, clear and accurate throughout.
-There was good use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated a clear understanding of the material in the performance. - There was some awareness of audience and a good level of confidence in delivering a performance throughout. - The candidate reflected on the work with some confidence, communicating a clear understanding of the material.
+There was good use of vocal and physical skills within the space to support characterisation and/or narrative. - The candidate demonstrated a clear understanding of the material in the performance. - ▶ There was some awareness of audience and a good level of confidence in delivering a performance throughout. - ▶ The candidate reflected on the work with some confidence, communicating a clear understanding of the material.